GoVanguard/dradis-check-user-pwned/README.md

 ## About check-user-pwned-dradis
-check-user-pwned-dradis is a python tool that searches a list of emails across multiple data breaches to see if it has been compromised and then imports findings into Dradis as issues.
-It checks emails from your contacts in ConnectWise or a csv.
+check-user-pwned-dradis is a python tool that searches a CSV of emails across multiple data breaches to see if it has been compromised and then imports findings into Dradis as issues.

 ## Installation